MiguelMSandin/phylogeniesQuickStart/README.md

 Long branches deserve a special mention when (for example) you have several clades present in independent long branches and are *a priori* phylogenetically related (sister groups).
 This effect could be due to the so called **Long Branch Attraction** artifact, and the tree shows two groups closely related but simply because they are very different from all the rest and not necessarily because they are similar (or related) to one another.

 When chimeric sequences come from very different parent sequences, it might be easy to spot, since all the topology of the tree might be affected.
 Specially when using several outgroups.
-But when the chimera is form from closely related groups might be problematic to identify, and most of the softwares that perform chimeric detection (such as [mothur](https://mothur.org/) or [vsearch](https://github.com/torognes/vsearch)) rely on the reference database of choice.
+But when the chimera is form closely related groups might be problematic to identify, and most of the softwares that perform chimeric detection (such as [mothur](https://mothur.org/) or [vsearch](https://github.com/torognes/vsearch)) rely on the reference database of choice.

-When the phylogenetic inference is the core of your study, it is highly recommended to **replicate the phylogenetic tree with different approaches**.
-This is most commonly achieved by combining the support from different trees obtained by maximum likelihood and bayesian approaches.
-Although not always it is possible to apply the same approach to the same dataset, for example for very large datasets a bayesian approach will fail to converge; and on the contrary, when estimating molecular ages a bayesian approach is much better suited since allows uncertainty.
-In such cases it is possible to use different softwares, apply different models of evolution, or even to replicate the alignment by (for example) reversing the sequences before aligning.

 The different topological possibilities of a tree are very big, and therefore any list of possible methodological problems will be far from complete.
 I hope with the few examples I am providing, you get the rational to identify methodological issues.

 ### Interpreting the tree from a biological point of view